 My father is gone.
 His 4Runner is gone.
-Jonah is here.
-In the years that followed our move away from Hatteras, his siblings were born, Hannah, and then Jordi.
-By the time Jordi arrived, I was driving a tan Honda that had belonged to my mom, and I no longer needed a GPS to navigate Raleigh.
+Noah is here.
+In the years that followed our move away from Hatteras, his siblings were born, Emma, and then Neil.
+By the time Neil arrived, I was driving a tan Honda that had belonged to my mom, and I no longer needed a GPS to navigate Raleigh.

 Myself, though?
 I still don’t know that I’ve learned how to navigate myself.